Our Mongolian Adventure tours have been designed specifically for adventurous, and special

 What does "all inclusive mean"?
 It means that everything is supplied.
 All meals, entry fees, travel, guides, accommodation.
 What is not included is Alcoholic drinks, other bottled drinks, souvenirs, medical requirements, personal clothing and toiletries, cigarettes, fines for offences, reading matter, personal snack food.

-What about buying things?
+What about buying souvenirs?

 Souvenirs are available in quantity in the capital, from lonely artisans in remote locations that we visit and from stall keepers at the few popular attractions.